HolmQ84/TestExamSubjects/src/Readme files/6 - Maintainable code.md

 Low Coupling / Loose Coupling makes it easier to maintain a code base.
 DUH!

-High Cohesion is good aswell.
-It makes sure that you know exactly how the code runs, aswell as minimizing the changes of intruders being able to manipulate the code into doing something you dont want it to do.
+High Cohesion is good as well.
+It makes sure that you know exactly how the code runs, as well as minimizing the changes of intruders being able to manipulate the code into doing something you don't want it to do.

 ***
 ### Cyclomatic code complexity